AlbertGallegoJimenez/TsunamiClassifier/README.md

 ## About the model 🧠💻

-The resulting model is a **feedforward neural network (FNN)** comprising an input layer with a dimension of 9, four hidden layers with 128, 64, 32, and 16 neurons, respectively, and an output layer that depicts the tsunami probability (see Fig 3).
+The resulting model is a **feedforward neural network (FNN)** comprising an input layer with a dimension of 9, five hidden layers with 128, 64, 32, 16 and 8 neurons, respectively, and an output layer that depicts the tsunami probability (see Fig 3).

 <div align="center">
       <img src="images/ann_diagram.png" width="80%">